akitasoftware/akita-k8s-example/README.md

 ### Running in Kubernetes

+The example already provides ready-to-use docker images for the services, so you can jump right to running the example.

 #### Running just the services:

 You can run the services without Akita with the following steps: